 A collection of 87 colorful paintings from 1899 discovered by accident surprisingly predicted many of today's scientific inventions.

 According to a post on Dailymail, these prophetic paintings were discovered by chance in a cardboard box at Hansons auction house (Derbyshire), England, as part of a collection called "En L'An 2000" (And in the year 2000).
-They were published in 1899, originally for cigar/cigarette boxes, then printed as postcards due to their popularity.
+They were published in 1899, originally for cigar/cigarette boxes, and later printed as postcards due to their popularity.

 These prophetic paintings were discovered by chance in a cardboard box at Hansons auction house (Derbyshire), England.
 (Photo: Dailymail)

-The series includes images of people playing croquet underwater with sophisticated breathing apparatus, whales carrying people through the deep sea, winged firefighters extinguishing fires from the air, fish racing and air taxis soaring over cities.
+The series includes images of people playing croquet underwater with sophisticated breathing apparatus, whales carrying people in the deep sea, winged firefighters extinguishing fires from the air, fish racing and air taxis soaring over cities.

 Some paintings accurately predicted scientific advances and inventions, such as the helicopter.
 (Photo: Dailymail)